-- Master Images - Ensure that best practices have been followed for creating images to be used for virtual desktops and for Windows RDS Hosts used for published applications.
-If the master image is not properly optimized, the virtual desktop or RDS Host that is cloned from it, for end user consumption, will consume more resources and adversely affect user experience.
+- Golden Images - Ensure that best practices have been followed for creating images to be used for virtual desktops and for Windows RDS Hosts used for published applications.
+If the golden image is not properly optimized, the virtual desktop or RDS Host that is cloned from it, for end user consumption, will consume more resources and adversely affect user experience.

-- Review the Master Image Best Practices section of this guide for more details.
+- Review the Golden Image Best Practices section of this guide for more details.

 Considering Expansion Options

 VMware Horizon has several deployment options that can be used to expand an existing Horizon 7 deployment to support additional remote workers:

 - Expand the existing deployment, while ensuring that scaling is considered properly.

 - Deploy Horizon 7 on-premises deployment, either in the same datacenter or across multiple locations.

 - Deploy Horizon 7 on VMware Cloud on AWS.

 - Deploy Horizon 7 on Google Cloud VMware Engine.

 - Deploy Horizon 7 on Azure VMware Solution.